The Infectious Madness of Doctor Dekker Release Date Revealed

 The Infectious Madness of Doctor Dekker Launches Early June on PS4

-Earlier today, D’Avekki Studios announced that their Lovecraftian FMV murder mystery game The Infectious Madness of Doctor Dekker will be releasing on PlayStation 4, Xbox One, and Nintendo Switch next month on June 5.
+Earlier today, D’Avekki Studios announced that their Lovecraftian FMV murder mystery game, The Infectious Madness of Doctor Dekker, will be releasing on PlayStation 4, Xbox One, and Nintendo Switch next month on June 5.
 The game puts players in the shoes of a psychiatrist who, through various interviews with unusual patients, must try and solve the murder of the recently deceased Doctor Dekker.

-Not only is the game a (Full Motion Video), but it’s also actually the official Guinness World Record holder for most Full Motion Video in a video game, clocking in with 7 hours, 11 minutes, and 58 seconds of actual footage in the title.
+Not only is Doctor Dekker an FMV (Full Motion Video) game, but it’s also actually the official Guinness World Record holder for most Full Motion Video in a video game, clocking in with 7 hours, 11 minutes, and 58 seconds of actual footage in the title.
 Players on the console versions of the game will either be able to utilize a new questioning system or use an on-screen keyboard to type anything they like, with the game also supporting touch screen input for the Nintendo Switch and PlayStation 4 and Xbox One apps, respectively.

 For more on the upcoming The Infectious Madness of Doctor Dekker, check out below: